Canner/WrenAI/README.md

 ### 1. Indexing With Semantics

-> WrenAI has implemented a [semantic engine architecture](https://blog.getwren.ai/how-we-design-our-semantic-engine-for-llms-84a00e6e3baa) to provide the LLM context of your business; you can easily establish a logical presentation layer on your data schema that helps LLM learn more about your business context.
+> Wren AI has implemented a [semantic engine architecture](https://blog.getwren.ai/how-we-design-our-semantic-engine-for-llms-84a00e6e3baa) to provide the LLM context of your business; you can easily establish a logical presentation layer on your data schema that helps LLM learn more about your business context.

 ### 2. Augment LLM Prompts